-- to understand the essence of technology; - to discuss the environmental and social externalities of technology; - to present existing and emerging technology-enabled initiatives and practices; - to discuss how to transform the economy towards more democratic and sustainable societies.
+- to understand the essence of technology; - to discuss the environmental and social externalities of technology; - to present existing and emerging technology-enabled initiatives and practices; - to discuss how to transform the economy towards more democratic and sustainable societies. - 6.
+Learning outcomes:

-- is able to analyze the environmental and social externalities of new and old/traditional technologies;

-- has acquired skills for critically evaluating and designing context-specific policies that involve technology;

-- can relate the commons theory to network society theories and the ICT-driven techno-economic paradigm;

-- explains the opportunities and threats deriving from the emerging technology-enabled initiatives and practices.
+- is able to analyze the environmental and social externalities of new and old/traditional technologies; - has acquired skills for critically evaluating and designing context-specific policies that involve technology; - can relate the commons theory to network society theories and the ICT-driven techno-economic paradigm; - explains the opportunities and threats deriving from the emerging technology-enabled initiatives and practices. - 7.
+Description of the course: